Second order (religious): Franciscan

 St. Francis of Assisi began his life of preaching and penance in the Tuscan region of Italy around this same time.
 His preaching drew a young noblewoman of the city, the Lady Clare to be inspired to follow his way of life.
 Determined to take this step, Clare snuck out of her family's palace to join Francis and his brothers on the night of Palm Sunday 1211.
 After receiving her commitment and giving her the Franciscan habit, Francis then entrusted Clare to the care of a nearby community of Benedictine nuns for her training in monastic life.
 The Order that emerged from her commitment, originally called the "Poor Ladies of Assisi" and now known as the Poor Clares, took a form of monastic life committed to a strict life of poverty.
 The order includes many different monasteries of cloistered nuns professing the Rule of St. Clare.

-Later groups
+Other groups

-As the various other groups of mendicant friars came into being, such as the Carmelites, Servites and Minims, they were accompanied by female branches which followed a monastic way of life.
-Groups of the laity were also incorporated into the movements.
-These later groups came to be called Third Orders.
-By comparison, the monastic women's Orders came to be called the "Second" Orders.
+Benedictine nuns follow the Rule of Saint Benedict.
+The Second Order of St. Augustine was founded in 1264 and remained strictly cloistered until 1401.

+While almost all Second Orders are those of cloistered, contemplative nuns, not all cloistered, contemplative communities are Second Orders.
+A number of such congregations were founded independent of any earlier congregation for men.
+These would include communities such as the Sisters Adorers of the Precious Blood and the Visitandines.